A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Introduction

-Data discretization aims to find a minimal set of cut points that optimally discretize the continuous attributes to maximize the classification accuracy~\cite{tahan2018emdid,chen2022generalized}.
-Existing methods often over-emphasize maximizing the discriminant information, while neglecting the fact that the primary target of data discretization is to improve the generalization performance by reducing the noisy information that is harmful to reliable classification.
-In data discretization, two opposing goals often compete with each other, \ie, the generalization performance is maximized when all samples are discretized into one bin so that there is no discrepancy between the distribution of training data and that of testing data, but the discriminant information is totally lost in this case.
-On the other hand, the discriminant information is maximized when no discretization is performed on the data, but the generalization performance in this case won't be improved.
+{Deep-learning models have been successful in many applications \cite{gorishniy2021revisiting}, but they require a large amount of training samples.
+For applications such as drug discovery \cite{vamathevan2019applications} and medical diagnosis \cite{shaban2021accurate}, it is labor-expensive to collect many samples, where traditional machine-learning methods with much fewer model parameters may generalize better, \eg, decision tree~\cite{wang2020linear}, fuzzy rule-based classifiers~\cite{mu2020parallel}, naive Bayes~\cite{RNB2020shihe,zhang2021attribute,jiang2019class}, {k-nearest-neighbor classifier \cite{tran2017new}, and support vector machine \cite{rahman2016discretization,ramirez2015multivariate}}.
+To improve the generalization capability, and to handle mixed-type data,} continuous attributes are often discretized to facilitate a better estimation of the data distribution for subsequent classifiers~\cite{tahan2018emdid,tsai2019optimal,sharmin2019simultaneous,rahman2016discretization}.
+The discrete features are easier to understand than continuous ones because they are closer to knowledge-level representation~\cite{ramirez2015multivariate}.
+Most importantly, by discretizing similar values into one bin, {the distribution discrepancy between training data and test data could be reduced, and hence} the generalization capability of a classifier could be enhanced~\cite{RNB2020shihe,zhang2021attribute,jiang2019class}.
+Data discretization aims to find a minimal set of cut points that optimally discretize continuous attributes to maximize the classification accuracy~\cite{tahan2018emdid,ramirez2015multivariate}.
+Existing methods often over-emphasize maximizing the discriminant information, while neglecting the primary target of data discretization, \ie, to improve the generalization performance by reducing the noisy information that is harmful to reliable classification.
+In data discretization, two opposing goals often compete with each other, \ie, the generalization performance is maximized when all samples are discretized into one bin so that there is no distribution discrepancy between training data and test data, but the discriminant information is totally lost in this case.
+On the other hand, the discriminant information is maximized when no discretization is performed on the data, but the generalization performance would not be improved.